-With remaining uncertainty around the Senate and regulatory agency nominations notwithstanding, we can still begin to explore questions of what policies President-elect Biden will try to enact and how the next four years will be different from the last.
-A key factor that will determine the Biden Administration’s direction will likely be the nature of the ongoing economic recovery.
-If financial institutions continue to show strength and ability to support hard-hit customers, even the most vocal bank critics would likely face strong headwinds against unwinding reforms and instituting significant new capital or liquidity requirements.
-This does not mean that requirements will continue to be eased, nor does it mean that the largest banks will get any significant relief.
+With the picture of government control and nominations becoming clearer, we can explore questions of what policies President Biden will try to enact and how the next four years will be different from the last.
+The nature of the economic recovery will likely be a key factor in determining the direction of the Biden administration’s financial services policy.
+If financial institutions continue to maintain their capital levels and support hard-hit customers, even the most vocal bank critics would likely face strong headwinds against unwinding reforms and instituting significant new capital or liquidity requirements.
+This does not mean that Dodd-Frank requirements will continue to be eased, nor does it mean that the largest banks will get any significant relief.
 They are continuing to get larger and thus far the regulators have continued to hold them to the highest standards through the behind-the-scenes supervisory process.

-Cutting through the noise about what is possible, we anticipate that the Biden Administration will be focused on incrementally strengthening consumer protection as well as environmental, social and governance (ESG) standards.
-It is also important to note that financial services will not be a leading priority as voters are much more preoccupied with the leading issues of the day such as the pandemic response, healthcare, racial injustice, and the environment.
-Even when political chatter has turned to the need for more regulation, financial services has found itself replaced in the crosshairs by big tech.
-We expect this change in focus to continue, but financial institutions can find themselves back in the hot seat with any high profile customer abuses or data breaches.
+Cutting through the noise about what is possible, we anticipate that the Biden administration will focus on incrementally strengthening consumer protection as well as environmental, social and governance (ESG) standards.
+We do not expect that financial services will be a leading priority as voters are much more preoccupied with issues such as the federal government’s pandemic response, healthcare, racial injustice, and the environment.
+Moreover, even when political chatter has turned to the need for more regulation, financial services has found itself replaced in the crosshairs by big tech.
+We expect this change in focus to continue, but financial institutions can find themselves back in the hot seat with high profile customer abuses or data breaches.